TF-Coder: Program Synthesis for Tensor Manipulations: Related Work

 \paragraph{Programming By Example (PBE)} The problem of synthesizing programs from input/output examples has been studied for a long time starting with the approaches of synthesizing LISP programs~\cite{shaw, hardy}.
 More recently, PBE techniques have been developed for domains including string transformations~\cite{flashfill, cacm12, blinkfill}, data extraction from semi-structured formats~\cite{flashextract}, data structure manipulations~\cite{lambdasquare, storyboard}, distributed cache coherence protocols~\cite{transit}, data imputation programs~\cite{WangDS17,WangDS18}, map-reduce programs~\cite{SmithA16}, and Java functions~\cite{frangel}.

-Unlike these approaches, which synthesize programs from only input/output examples, \tool\ uses both input/output examples and natural language descriptions to guide a weighted enumerative search. \citet{abs-1908-05848} present a technique to generate regular expressions from natural language and examples, where the natural language is first used to generate a program sketch and the sketch is then completed using an enumerative approach using examples.
-On the other hand, \tool\ uses both examples and natural language simultaneously to guide a weighted bottom-up search over compositions of supported operations. \textsc{Synquid}~\cite{PolikarpovaS15} also uses type-based reasoning and filtering for synthesis.
+Unlike these approaches, which synthesize programs from only input/output examples, \tool\ uses both input/output examples and natural language descriptions to guide a weighted enumerative search. \citet{SketchRegex} present a technique to generate regular expressions from natural language and examples, where the natural language is first used to generate a program sketch and the sketch is then completed using an enumerative approach using examples.
+On the other hand, \tool\ uses both examples and natural language simultaneously to guide a weighted bottom-up search over compositions of supported operations. \textsc{Synquid}~\cite{synquid} also uses type-based reasoning and filtering for synthesis.
 In contrast, \tool\ uses dynamic value-based checks for argument and combination filters for different TensorFlow operations.

 \paragraph{Machine Learning for Program Synthesis} With the recent advances in machine learning, there has been much interest in using such techniques for program synthesis.
 RobustFill~\cite{robustfill,nsps} uses an encoder-decoder model to generate string transformation programs from examples.
 The encoder embeds the example strings using recurrent LSTM networks, which is then used to condition the output program sequence decoder.
 DeepCoder~\cite{deepcoder} trains a model to learn a distribution over possible list functions given the input/output list examples.
 It then uses the distribution to guide an enumerative search. \textsc{Euphony}~\cite{euphony} performs a weighted enumerative search using the A* search algorithm, where the weights come from a probabilistic higher-order grammar (PHOG).
-Similar to these approaches, \tool\ also learns a distribution over possible programs conditioned on the corresponding specification.
-However, it uses both input/output example and natural language as specification, and uses the trained models to modify operation weights to perform a task-specific weighted search.